rafaelmoraes003/car-shop/README.md

-<h1 align="left">Projeto Car Shop</h1>
+<h1 align="left">Car Shop</h1>

 ###

-<p align="left">Neste projeto, foi criada uma API CRUD para uma concessionária de veículos com um banco de dados MongoDB.<br><br>Para o desenvolvimento da API, foi utilizado o ODM Mongoose para fazer a conexão do banco de dados com o Node.js. <br><br>O projeto utiliza a arquitetura MSC (Model-Service-Controller), Orientação a Objetos seguindo os princípios SOLID com TypeScript e testes unitários feitos com Mocha, Chai e Sinon, que fazem cobertura de 100% das linhas de código do projeto.</p>
+<p align="left">In this project, a CRUD API was created for a car dealership with a MongoDB database.<br><br>For the development of the API, ODM Mongoose was used to connect the database with Node.js . <br><br>The project uses the MSC (Model-Service-Controller) architecture, Object Orientation following the SOLID principles with TypeScript and unit tests made with Mocha, Chai and Sinon, which cover 100% of the lines of code from the project.</p>

 ###

-<h2 align="left">Tecnologias utilizadas</h2>
+<h2 align="left">Technologies used</h2>

 ###